Launching—and Gaining a New Mindset

-If you are able to make experiential learning a priority while balancing your career aspirations with your other current responsibilities, your options include:
+If you are able to make experiential learning a priority while balancing your career aspirations with your other current responsibilities, you have many options.

 Design, Evaluate, and Scale Development Technologies is a course that partners MBA students with engineering students to create innovative products that address a social problem in a developing country, using team-based, collaborative techniques.

 In Design and Development of Web-Based Products and Services, you participate in the full product development cycle, culminating in a virtual design fair, and soliciting and analyzing customer feedback.

 Lean Launchpad gives you hands-on experience in what it’s like to actually start a high-tech company.
 Teams use a business model to brainstorm each part of a company, meet with potential customers, and rapidly iterate to build a product customers would use and buy.

 In Social Lean Launchpad interdisciplinary teams work at an accelerated pace to practice the steps integral to starting a social venture.
 You will use Lean Launchpad and Social Blueprint Business Design methodologies to frame insights, strategies, and practices that distinguish social ventures, such as vision, values, and assessment of social impact.

 The Startup Lab is where teams of students across disciplines work with local venture-backed startups to identify, frame, and address strategic business challenges.

 See the full list of Berkeley MBA experiential learning opportunities.